Loading [MathJax]/jax/output/HTML-CSS/jax.js

 What determines a cyclist’s speed?
 Undoubtedly, ability plays a central role.
 However, numerous other factors can influence how fast someone cycles.
 Here are a few to consider:

 Better (higher ability) cyclists usually ride tougher segments, in worse weather (because they also ride in winter), put in more effort.
-For our analysis, we’ll assume a cyclist’s ability remains consistent over time, or at least, that all our data comes from a short interval where this ability is constant.1
+For our analysis, we’ll assume a cyclist’s ability remains consistent over time, or at least, that all our data comes from a short interval where this ability is constant.Of course we could also measure the change of ability over time - maybe a topic for another blog post.

 Data